mingus-sessions/nsmls/CUSTOMIZATION.md

 NOTE: in Python one can install a package using: pip install -e /path/to/application
 When you now change something in your configuration, it will automatically applied to your installed version.
-When you're happy, uninstall it via pip and install the package using make.
+When you're happy about your configuration, uninstall it via pip and install the package using make.

 Sources: